ScreamingLineage/spambot/README.md

 `spambot.py -s "This is a spam message"`

-  - `-m` or `--menu` - displays a menu to choose a text file from the current directory
+  - `-m`, `--menu` - displays a menu to choose a text file from the current directory

 Example - `spambot.py -m` will display a menu similar to the one below
 ```